ant-uni-bremen/gr-tacmac/README.md

 ## Elasticsearch + Kibana hints
 An elasticsearch + Kibana Docker container composition helps to visualize and gather data.

+### Dependencies

+The elasticsearch connector relies on [ElasticBatch](https://github.com/dkaslovsky/ElasticBatch) for an efficient database connection.
+Since it is PITA to find the correct thing through search engines, [this is the ElasticBatch PyPI package](https://pypi.org/project/elasticbatch/).

+Obviously, it relies on [elasticsearch](https://elasticsearch-py.readthedocs.io). [elasticsearch PyPI](https://pypi.org/project/elasticsearch/), [elasticsearch conda-forge](https://anaconda.org/conda-forge/elasticsearch)
+Unfortunately, only the elasticsearch connector is available in conda but ElasticBatch isn't.

+It is important to install elasticsearch v7!
+There's a breaking change in v8 that modernized errors.
+Though, ElasticBatch did not get that memo yet.

 ### Visualization
 Use "Kibana -> Visualize -> Timelion"